Lavaburn/puppet-cloudstack/README.markdown

   For MySQL HA, refer to MySQL documentation

-##Reference

-You should only use the 'cloudstack' class.

-There are many custom types available.
-Documentation Pending (automatic RDOC?)

 ##Compatibility

+This module is compatible with Cloudstack 4.x

+This module is compatible with:
+  * Ubuntu 12.04 LTS and 14.04 LTS
+  * CentOS 6.x and 7.x
+(RHEL 6 and 7 can be easily added)

-This module has been tested with:
+This module has been tested on:
-- Puppet 3.7.3 - Ruby 1.9.3 - Ubuntu 14.04.1
+	- Puppet 3.7.3 (Ruby 1.9.3)
+	- Puppet 4.3.2 (Ruby 2.1.8)

 ##Testing